 - Scientific sources

-Why is it easy to damage the skin barrier?
+Why is the skin barrier easily damaged?

-- too intense skin cleansing and detergents,
+- excessive skin cleansing and detergents,

-- excessive use of acids and retinoids,
+- overuse of acids and retinoids,

-- mechanical peeling and friction,
+- mechanical peels and friction,

 - cold, wind, dry air,